-It is important for temporary foreign workers to be aware of their employment rights.
-The following easy reading guide can help you understand employment standards and your paycheck.
+It is important for temporary foreign workers to be aware of their employment rights and responsibilities.
+The following easy reading guide can help you understand employment standards and your pay statement.

 The following resources can help you learn about employment standards rules in Alberta:

-The following brochure has information on your rights and responsibilities as a worker in Alberta, and the support you can access from Alberta's Temporary Foreign Worker Advisory Office.
+The following fact sheet has information on your rights and responsibilities as a worker in Alberta, and the support you can access from Alberta's Temporary Foreign Worker Advisory Office.